omaus/ARC/README.md

 : per-assay ISA file, contains only info about this assay (in XLSX format)

-### Code capsules (aka. workflows)
+### Code capsules (aka. workflows, codespace, code)

-All programmatic components of an ARC should go here, in the form of code and envirunment.
+All programmatic components of an ARC should go here, in the form of code and environment.

 `/codecaps/<yourCodeCapsuleName>/`
 : folder for code and its environment (workflow specifications), contains all files needed to specify a workflow.
 Also packages and other includes needed should go here.